Religion and Science (Dharma o Vijñāna)

 Śrī-Mūrti-sevā o Pautalikatā (Deity Worship and Idolatry)

-In this udated article, Śrī-Mūrti-sevā o Pautalikatā (Deity Worship and Idolatry) which was published in the monthly Gauḍīya magazine, Bhaktivinoda Ṭhākura explains the fundamental difference between the worship of the genuine Deity and the worship of idols.
+In this undated article, Śrī-Mūrti-sevā o Pautalikatā (Deity Worship and Idolatry), Bhaktivinoda Ṭhākura explains the fundamental difference between the worship of the genuine Deity and the worship of idols.
+The piece addresses a crucial theological distinction within Vaiṣṇava practice, clarifying how authentic devotional engagement with the sacred image differs from mere material veneration.
+Published in the monthly Gauḍīya magazine.